GBP → KRW

 Useful for comparing salaries, tuition, rent, and living costs quoted in pounds.

-This section summarizes average, high, low, and latest values from monthly snapshots across the past 12 months.
+This section summarizes average, high, low, and latest values from the most recent history points.

 Where It Helps